 During these years with Mom struggling, Auntie Bea was Mom’s main support and was there for her whenever she needed help.
 We lived in a tiny apartment near Punchbowl.
-It was simple but I never felt poor or in need of anything.
+It was simple, but I never felt poor or in need of anything.

 After years of separation, Mom and Dad officially divorced in 1965.

 Everything changed when I was 16.
 That was the year Jehovah’s Witnesses came to my house.
-I never heard of these people before.
-But they showed me what the Bible said about the future.
+I never heard of these people before, but they showed me what the Bible said about the future.
 They showed me from my own Bible that God’s personal name is Jehovah.
 How come I never knew this before?

 Religiously, we were Catholics.
 Mom was Catholic because her mom was Catholic.
 I was a Catholic because Mom was Catholic.
 Being Catholic was a family tradition, not a personal choice.